 The petrol unit is the obvious performer here, knocking out a 0-60mph sprint in 6.6s and dragging the Focus on to 154mph – nearly 2 seconds quicker and 20mph faster than the diesel.
-You’ll be thankful of the diesel every time you visit a petrol station or get a road tax reminder though – with a 60% better fuel economy (67.3mpg to 41.5mpg) and a whopping £155 less VED each year.
+You’ll be thankful of the diesel every time you visit a petrol station with a 60% better fuel economy (67.3mpg to 41.5mpg).

 Again, there’s a ghost haunting the petrol car – the old ST carried a five cylinder engine which made a very distinctive noise, while the new one is a regular turbocharged four cylinder.
 To improve the aural pleasure, Ford pipes some induction noise into the cabin – it’s slightly artificial, but it’s a fair attempt.
 In any case it sounds better than the diesel!